vincentbernat/dashkiosk/docs/android.rst

 Supported devices
 -----------------

-It works best with Android 4.4 (Kit Kat) or later since the WebView component shipped in those versions come from the Chromium project and are pretty up-to-date.
+Currently, the minimal version of Android is 4.2 (Jelly Bean).
+However, it works best with Android 4.4 (Kit Kat) or later since the webview component shipped in those versions come from the Chromium project and are pretty up-to-date.
 In the future, an external webview may be used[#]_.

 .. [#] For example, the one from the `Crosswalk project`_ is a good
        candidate.
 It is currently not embeddable but it is